 Locks on entrance doors have two lock mechanisms, a deadbolt in the frame section of lock and a standard lock in the handle.
 Both locks use the same key.
-Front door has a friction hinge, and rear door does not.
-Front door needs to be moved with some pressure.
+Front door has a friction hinge and rear door may not.
+Friction hinges require more effort to move.